 Put Safety First

-It might seem obvious that safety is paramount when selecting a car for your family, but everyone is drawn to good looking vehicles.
+It might seem obvious that safety is paramount when selecting a car for your family, but everyone is drawn to good-looking vehicles.
 Unfortunately, attractive cars tend to cost more, so the frugal car buyer should take this out of the equation completely.
 Safety is one area not to cut costs on, so give up some other luxuries for good safety features.

 For example, can the airbag be switched off?
 Fitting a child seat next to an airbag can be dangerous in an accident, so this needs to be able to be disabled before you set off.
-There is plenty of information online ranking cars in terms of safety.
+There are plenty of information online ranking cars in terms of safety.
 Buy the cheapest, yet safest, car by ignoring less important features.

 Always Buy Used

 Cars depreciate in value so fast that it’s almost never worth it to buy a new car.
 By the time you drive that vehicle away from the dealership, it has lost value.
-If you buy a used car that is only a couple years old, it will be almost as good as a new car at a fraction of the price.
+If you buy a used car that is only a couple of years old, it will be almost as good as a new car at a fraction of the price.

 The car is one of the biggest costs in the family budget.
 Finding something cheap that can comfortably fit your entire family and keep them safe can be a challenge.
-Consider downsizing, putting luxury considerations aside and buying used for the best deal.
+Consider downsizing, putting luxury considerations aside, and buying used for the best deal.